Social media planning can be a challenge when you don’t know where to get started.

 It’s also now easier to get more organizational support to help turn the social media wheel faster.
 Why?
 Because everyone sees the progress you’re making!
-You’ll now be turning to Google Analytics and your marketing automation solution to track website visits, landing page clicks, and conversions.

-Other things to consider
+Other Things to Consider

-But what if you need to make a faster impact with social media?
+What if you need to make a faster impact with social media?
 Then consider advertising on the social networks.
 Just keep in mind, paying for social media followers and clicks won’t build a valuable and lasting social channel unless you also take the time to invest in each of the four stages of social media.